 5. Cutting Back on Screen Time

 Getting quality sleep is vital for both your overall health and productivity.
 Adjusting to a new sleep and nighttime routine can be extremely difficult, but being able to stick to it will be rewarding.
-Results of healthier sleeping patterns reflect in your life and work.
+The results of healthier sleeping patterns reflect in your life and work.